 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-P2C invests in companies that have the potential to develop innovative therapies and technologies for inheritable blood and bleeding disorders.
-Their investment strategy emphasizes early-stage funding opportunities, particularly in the pre-seed, seed, and seed-plus stages.
-The organization focuses on various therapeutic approaches, including RNA technology, engineered B-cells, and non-invasive medical devices.
+P2C invests in companies that demonstrate the potential to develop innovative therapies and technologies specifically for inheritable blood and bleeding disorders.
+Their investment strategy emphasizes early-stage funding opportunities, targeting sectors such as biotech and healthcare.
+The organization is particularly interested in therapeutic approaches that include RNA technology, engineered B-cells, and non-invasive medical devices.

 P2C's portfolio includes investments in several strategic areas aimed at addressing inheritable blood disorders: